wcjohnchen/capstoneProject3/README.md

-Figure.
+Figure 3.
 Flight departure during the months between 2009 and 2018.
 (A) Delayed and on-time departure.
 (B) Delayed departure time.

 A)